NicholiNoah/BraveMetaverse/content/blog/SmartFilms.md

 <p style="padding-left: 50px; padding-right: 50px;">
 I/E SPEEDING VEHICLE - DAY
 GOOD GUY is in hot pursuit, mere inches from BAD GUY’s bumper, aggressively threading the streets of Velo City.
-Sqealing tires drift tight corners knocking down trash cans, scattering crowded streets and innocent shoppers.
+Squealing tires drift tight corners knocking down trash cans, scattering crowded streets and innocent shoppers.
 At the straight away, Good Guy almost takes the edge when Bad Guy cuts a hard right into the busy intersection.
 Barely missing a school bus full of innocent children, Bad Guy slips away into the dark alleys just outside of Good Guy’s jurisdiction.
 Good Guy screeches to a stop.
 </p>